Validation Reference

 API Domain

-The API Domain allows for collection of data (via HTTP Get Requests) generically from API endpoints.
+The API Domain allows for collection of data (via HTTP Get or Post Requests) generically from API endpoints.

 Specification